-2 Select Rendezvous (may be changed in the future version of the Mac OS[®] X) and any Simple Network Configuration compatible machines will be displayed.
+2 Select Rendezvous (may be changed in the future version of the Mac OS[®] X.) and any Simple Network Configuration compatible machines will be displayed.

-3 Click the machine and then change the Printer Model to "Brother".
+- If you are using Mac OS® X 10.2.1, three machine are listed.
+Select any one of the machine listed. - 3 Click the machine and then change the Printer Model to "Brother".
 The PPD files that are installed on your Macintosh are displayed.
 Select the relevant PPD file.